Fox Professor and Vice Chair, Graduate Studies

 Areas of Expertise

 Christine Thomas received her B.S. in chemistry from Lafayette College (Easton, PA) in 2001, where she worked on the synthesis and electrochemistry of inorganic compounds with Professor Chip Nataro.
 She received her Ph.D. inorganic chemistry in 2006 at the California Institute of Technology (Pasadena, CA) under the direction of Professor Jonas C. Peters.
 Her graduate research focused on a wide range of synthetic projects related to inorganic and organometallic chemistry, including the examination of C-H activation by platinum complexes, the design of new ligands, the examination of the reactivity of coordinatively unsaturated tris(phosphino)borate iron complexes towards small molecule activation, and the synthesis of the first well-defined and structurally characterized Fe(IV) imido complex.
 Christine went on to pursue postdoctoral work under the direction of Professors Marcetta Y. Darensbourg and Michael B. Hall at Texas A&M University (College Station, TX), where her postdoctoral research concentrated on the experimental and theoretical investigation of small molecule models of the dinuclear active site of [FeFe]-Hydrogenase, an enzyme that catalyzes the reversible production of hydrogen from protons.
 In 2008, Christine began her career as an Assistant Professor of Chemistry at Brandeis University (Waltham, MA).
 Christine was selected for DOE's Early Career Research Program in 2011, was named a 2011 Alfred P. Sloan Fellow, and received an NSF CAREER award in 2012.
 She was selected as a 2012 Organometallics Fellow, was named a 2013/2014 Chemical Communications Emerging Investigator, was named a Fellow of the Royal Society of Chemistry in 2014, and was selected for the 2015 Dalton Transactions Lectureship.
 Christine's dedication to teaching has also been recognized by the 2012 Michael L. Walzer '56 Award for Excellence in Teaching at Brandeis University.
 At Brandeis University, Christine was promoted to Associate Professor with tenure in May 2013 and to full Professor in July 2016.
 She has been on the Editorial Advisory Board of Chemical Communications since 2012, is on the Board of Directors of Inorganic Syntheses, and has been serving as an Associate Editor of Dalton Transactions since 2014.
-Christine will join the Department of Chemistry and Biochemistry in January 2018.
+Christine joined the Department of Chemistry and Biochemistry in January 2018 and has been serving as Vice Chair of Graduate Studies in September 2019.

 At the heart of sustainable, renewable, and "green" fuel production lies the activation of naturally abundant small molecules and their transformation to useful chemical feedstocks.
 Whether it be the splitting of H2O into H2 and O2, the conversion of CO2 into a useful C1 feedstock, or the conversion of CH4 and other saturated hydrocarbons into useful energy-rich value-added products, the future of the global energy economy is dependent upon the development of new technologies to maximize efficiency and drive the world towards a more sustainable future.
 The science behind such technological developments is reliant on the fundamental design of homogeneous and/or heterogeneous catalysts (or those that lie at the interface of the two) capable of activating the σ and π bonds in small molecule substrates such as CO2, H2, carbonyl compounds and hydrocarbons.
 In many cases these transformations are thermodynamically unfavorable, and typically involve multielectron redox processes.
 The so-called "noble" or "precious" metals of the late 2nd and 3rd row transition metal series (e.g. Pt, Pd, Rh, Ir) are the most well-studied for such multielectron redox processes, as they are known to commonly undergo Mn/Mn+2 redox cycling.
 Unfortunately, these metals are also among the least abundant elements on the periodic table, and therefore cost prohibitive.
 The most economical catalysts, however, would involve far less expensive and more Earth-abundant metals such as those in the first row transition series (e.g. Cr, Mn, Fe, Co, and Ni) or early transition metals such as Ti, Zr, Nb, or Mo.
 These metals, however, are often relatively redox inert and/or favor one-electron transformations, which are often difficult to control or predict.
 Research within the Thomas laboratory focuses on addressing these challenges by exploring cooperation between different components of bifunctional catalysts.
 Specifically, the Thomas group is interested in fundamental catalysts design principles involving (1) two metal centers in bimetallic frameworks and (2) metal centers and non-innocent ligands, and the unique effects that such cooperation can have on the reactivity of these species.
 All projects in the Thomas group entail the synthesis of new ligands and transition metal complexes.
 Although the primary focus of our research is synthesis, the research pursued the Thomas lab also entails a large variety of characterization techniques including single crystal X-ray diffraction, multinuclear NMR, IR, UV-Vis, Mössbauer and EPR spectroscopies, as well as magnetic and electrochemical measurements using SQUID magnetometer and cyclic voltammetry.
 In addition, theoretical investigations into the electronic structure and reactivity of particularly interesting transition metal complexes synthesized in the lab are studied using density functional theory (DFT) calculations using computational software including Gaussian and ORCA.
 Some specific research projects are discussed below: